HowfunHoo/Enroute_Eatery/README.md

 # En-route Eatery
 We have made an app for Dalhousie students who live off campus.
 Since they must commute to and from the university on daily basis.
-They can use this app to find en-route eatery or take away food from the eating place.
+They can use this app to find en-route eateries or take away food from the eating places.
 When the user has entered their desired location, it will only show the details of eatery places along with the convenience stores which is on the way for the users.
 Further, it will show the duration and distance of the destination and it will guide them with minimal distance route.
 This app supports walk or cycling mode as a mode of travel.
-It also shows recent offers provided by the vendors along with their reviews.
+It also shows recent offers provided by the vendors.
 This app has a unique login system for the users and it also stores user’s preferences for suggesting them the restaurants of their choices.
-These suggestions also show the places which accept DAL card as a mode of payment.
+These suggestions also show the places which accept DAL card as a choice of payment.
 If the app is not being used it will also give reminders via notifications when someone passes by some restaurants.